3D Modeling (MODL) Courses

 - Transferable:CSU

-- Catalog Date:August 1, 2023
+- Catalog Date:January 1, 2025

 Upon completion of this course, the student will be able to:

-- employ visual design fundamentals, creative typography, and color theory to create a visually stimulating images and layouts.
+- employ visual design fundamentals, creative typography, and color theory to create visually stimulating images and layouts.

 - utilize the design process to gather research and apply critical thinking to develop and communicate complex ideas graphically.

-- determine appropriate use of creative techniques to attain desired results with software, and practice advanced processes and shortcuts to increase productivity and creative work flow.
+- determine appropriate use of creative techniques to attain desired results with software, and practice advanced processes and shortcuts to increase productivity and creative workflow.

 DDSN 335 Digital Imaging - Special Techniques